bdeffarges/arcite-core/README.md

 To build Arcite you need sbt and an easy way to get it is to install sdkman (http://sdkman.io/)

 ### Deployment
-Arcite needs a home mapped in the docker container.
+Arcite needs a home mapped in each docker container, it can either be achieved using a NFS mount that can be reached from every node or through solutions like CEPH.

-There are some examples of DCOS Json config files.
+There are some examples of DCOS Json config files in /deploy.

 To be able to run as a cluster, three instances of Arcite have to be started :